Cover photo by Vince Fleming on Unsplash

 Those imaginary expressions have damaging effects on you, such as feeling worthless, exhausted, or even sleep deprived.

-Based on all of this, you consider your inner circle causes your distress.
+Based on all of this, you consider that your inner circle causes your distress.
 NOT TRUE.

 You and your own fear are the ones holding you back.